What's inside this article:

 - Tags

 The edit screen for the clone opens in the same tab.
-The settings and content exactly match the original version, except for the following:
+The settings and content exactly match the original story, with the following exceptions:

 - The prefix [Clone] - is added to the title.